Dr. Frey will discuss an evidence-based review on the course and management of bipolar disorder in pregnancy and the postpartum period.

 This is part two of a three part series:

 Over at PsychCentral, I've been running a series on postpartum depression and having bipolar while pregnant.
 I think it's important to reach out to mother's who are struggling with the decision of what to do while they are pregnant or if they are considering pregnancy.
+Many don't know if medication is right for them and they worry about the effects the medication will have on their babies if they do decide to medicate.
+This is a decision that only you can make and I won't try to persuade anyone either way on the subject.

 As far back as I can remember, we have always been fed the same philosophy about life.
 You grow up, go to college, meet the man (or woman) of your dreams, get married, move into a big house with a white picket fence, and have a whole gaggle of kids.
 That’s what our parents did….or tried to do, so now it’s our turn.
 What happens if life doesn’t go that way for you?
 Have you failed at life?
 In 2014, shouldn’t we have advanced in our thinking, so that the moment 2 people get married, we don’t instantly say, “So?
 When are you having kids?”
 I was lucky enough that my parents never said th